-Shortlisted applicants will be invited to attend an interview, which will take place either at your institution or at a venue nearby, on the month of October.
-Applicants will be informed of final results of applications around the month of January.
+Shortlisted applicants will be invited to attend an interview, which will take place either at your institution or at a venue nearby, in the month of October.
+Applicants will be informed of the final results of applications around the month of January.

 31 August annually

 Address: Globeleq South Africa Management Services Pty Ltd, 5th Floor, Sunclare Building 21 Dreyer Street Claremont, Cape Town, 7708 South Africa

 Tel: +27 21 180 4500